-In PY 2021, HCD created the Large Tract Division, which is designed to create new single family homeownership opportunities throughout Houston through the Affordable Home Development Program.
-This program funds the development of new mixed-income neighborhoods to increase homebuyer opportunities for Houstonians.
-In PY 2022, construction continued, and new homes became available at affordable prices.
+In PY 2021, HCD created the Large Tract Division, which is designed to create new single-family homeownership opportunities throughout Houston.
+This division manages the Harvey Single Family Development Program and the Affordable Home Development Program.
+Through these programs, HCD will fund the development of new mixed-income neighborhoods to increase homebuyer opportunities for Houstonians.
+In PY 2022, construction continued to build new homes available at affordable prices.